MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 #### Access

-When configuring the connection for a GCS shortcut you can either specify the global endpoint for the storage service or use a bucket specific endpoint.
+When configuring the connection for a GCS shortcut, you can either specify the global endpoint for the storage service or use a bucket specific endpoint.

 - Global Endpoint example: `https://storage.googleapis.com`
 - Bucket Specific Endpoint example: `https://<BucketName>.storage.googleapis.com`